 Care for children diagnosed with cancer doesn’t end when active treatment has finished.
 Your child’s health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for cancer, including retinoblastoma, should have life-long, follow-up care.

-This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
-Once a child has been free of retinoblastoma for two to four years after treatment, and is considered cured, the emphasis during periodic follow-up visits changes.
+Your child’s follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your child’s recovery in the months and years ahead.
+Once a child has been free of retinoblastoma for 2 to 4 years after treatment, and is considered cured, the emphasis during periodic follow-up visits changes.
 Pediatric oncologists will focus on the quality of the child’s life, including developmental and emotional concerns.

 Learn more about the importance of follow-up care.

 One goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
 Your doctor will ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer originally diagnosed and the types of treatment given.